AzzSami/DA_Vinci_alpha_1.1/README.md

 # DA_Vinci_alpha_1.1

-The Da Vinci app is entierly dedicated on stock price forecasting.
+The Da Vinci application is entierly dedicated on stock price forecasting.

 ## Next releases on the DA_Vinci_alpha_1.2